raafehmd/csci2020u_GroupProject/README.md

 [source code images via Carbon to explain or highlights chunks of code]

 # How To run
-As shown below, to run the project you must first open the 'Run/Debug configurations' dialog and change the ipv4 address in the program arguments to the ipv4 address of your device.
+As shown below, to run the project you must first open the 'Run/Debug configurations' dialog for GameApp and change the ipv4 address in the program arguments to the ipv4 address of your device.
 Then you need to run the Server application once and then run two instances of the GameApp application.

 https://user-images.githubusercontent.com/90229554/163505643-29487a26-4efc-4810-a20e-098403e9a122.mp4